f3ath/jessie/README.md

 # [JSONPath] for Dart
-Jessie is a work-in-progress.
+**Warning!** This is a work-in-progress.
 Expect the API to change often.
-Feel free to join.
+Also, feel free to join.

 ## Roadmap
 - [x] Basic selectors: fields, indices